A-kly/School-Vault/SOC 225/Correlating Crime.md

 - Focus on criminal behaviours causes more punitive measures rather then focussing on the situation of the youth in order to improve their circumstance
 	- troubling kids vs troubled kids
 	- this issue creates policies that end up punishing youth
-# How can we explain age and crime correlation?
+# How Can We Explain Age and Crime Correlation?
 - Maturation reform:
 	- People are less likely to commit crime as they grow older, as conforming to societal norms increases life satisfaction
 - adolescence is a period of transition marked by ambiguity